vodanh1903/vodanh1903.github.io/archives/BroncoCTF-2025/Web/Grandma's-Secret-Recipe/README.md

 ## Background

 Grandma has been baking her world-famous cookies for decades, but she’s always kept her secret recipe locked away.
-Nobody—not even her most trusted kitchen helpers—knows the full list of ingredients.<br>
+Nobody—not even her most trusted kitchen helpers—knows the full list of ingredients.<br><br>
 She insists it’s all about "the perfect balance of love and a pinch of mystery", but deep down, you know there’s more to it.
-Rumors say only Grandma herself is allowed to see the recipe, hidden somewhere in her kitchen.<br>
+Rumors say only Grandma herself is allowed to see the recipe, hidden somewhere in her kitchen.<br><br>
 But, you were hired by Grandpa, who divorced her because she refused to share the recipe.
 Can you figure out the true secret behind her legendary cookies? 🍪👵

 ![alt text](https://raw.githubusercontent.com/vodanh1903/CTF-Writeups/refs/heads/main/BroncoCTF-2025/images/image.png)